Mambourin

 Mambourin is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-As evaluated in the latest Census, all dwellings in Mambourin were houses, with none being semi-detached, apartments, or other types.
-This is in contrast to Melbourne metro's dwelling composition of 67.9% houses and 32.1% other dwellings.
-Home ownership in Mambourin was at 0%.
-All dwellings were either mortgaged (76.8%) or rented (23.2%).
+The dwelling structure in Mambourin, as per the latest Census, consisted entirely of houses (100.0%) with no other dwellings such as semi-detached homes, apartments, or 'other' dwellings.
+This contrasts with Melbourne metro's housing composition of 67.9% houses and 32.1% other dwellings.
+Home ownership in Mambourin was at 0.0%, indicating that all dwellings were either mortgaged (76.8%) or rented (23.2%).
 The median monthly mortgage repayment in the area was $2,000, aligning with Melbourne metro's average.
-The median weekly rent figure was $363, compared to Melbourne metro's $2,000 and $390 respectively.
+However, the median weekly rent figure was recorded at $363, compared to Melbourne metro's $2,000 and $390.
 Nationally, Mambourin's mortgage repayments were higher than the Australian average of $1,863, while rents were lower than the national figure of $375.

 Frequently Asked Questions - Housing